Five Starter Pieces: Quantum Information Science via Semi-definite Programs: Quantum Mechanics: The Bare Minimum

 Unlike $\dyad{w}{v}$, not all linear operators are dyads, linear operators can be written as sums of dyads and represented by matrices.
-The transpose of a matrix $M$ is denoted by $M^{T}$, and the adjoint $M^{\dag}$ is obtained by complex conjugating each entry of $M^T$.
+The transpose of a matrix $M$ is denoted by $M^{T}$, and the adjoint $M^{\dag}$ is obtained by complex conjugating each entry of $M^T$~(see footnote~\footnote{We have used notation which is common in physics where $*$ and $\dag$ denote complex conjugate and adjoint operations, respectively.
+In mathematics and optimization, it is common to use $\bar{z}$ for complex conjugate of $z$ and $*$ for adjoint operation.
+There is yet another combination, $\bar{z}$ for complex conjugate of $z$ but $\dag$ for adjoint operations, which can be seen in some physics, computer science and optimization literature.} for commment on the notation).
 If $N$ is another linear operator, then $(NM)^{\dag} = M^{\dag}N^{\dag}$.
-For square matrices, those with equal rows and columns, we denote the matrix determinant by $\det(M)$.
+For square matrices, those with equal numbers of rows and columns, we denote the matrix determinant by $\det(M)$.
 Square matrices with non-zero determinants can be inverted, and the matrix inverse $M^{-1}$ satisfies $MM^{-1} = M^{-1}M = I$, where $I$ is the identity matrix.
 For any square matrix $M$, there is a set of non-zero vectors $\{\ket{a_i}\}$ such that $M$ satisfies

 Here complex numbers $\al_i$ are called eigenvalues and $\ket{a_i}$ are called eigenvectors.
 A square matrix $M$ which commutes with its adjoint, $MM^{\dag} = M^{\dag}M$, is called a normal matrix.
 Any normal matrix $M$ can be diagonalized using an orthonormal basis,